apache/cordova-docs/docs/en/edge/guide/platforms/blackberry/plugin.md

     import org.apache.cordova.json4j.JSONException;
     import org.apache.cordova.json4j.JSONObject;
     /**
-     * A simple plugin to demonstrate how to build a plugin for Blackberry
+     * A simple plugin to demonstrate how to build a plugin for BlackBerry
      * Basically echos back the msg that a user calls to this plugin */ public final class Echo extends Plugin {